 Wither rocking is one of my favourite exercises to do with the horses I treat.
 I think I go into a kind of trance.
 It seems that the horses do as well, judging by their expressions.
 It’s a bit like rocking my son when he was a baby.
 Now that he’s older, he complains a lot if I try to pick him up and rock him!
 I find a rhythm, and my whole body moulds with it.
 That way, it doesn’t stress my arms or shoulders too much.
 I know when the horse’s muscle tension releases because I can feel the change in the movement.

-There are two parts to this exercise, you can do one or both.
+There are two parts to this exercise.
+You can do one or both.

 Both of these rocking movements will feel easy and relaxing, for you and your horse when you get them right.
 Enjoy!